Gayathri-Bluemeric/flask_app_k8s/backoff/pod-backoff.md

-# Kubernetes Secret Resource Troubleshooting Guide
+# Kubernetes Secret Resource Troubleshooting Guide - update

 This guide is written to help clarify potential issues and performance enhancements in the described Kubernetes `Secret` resource.
 This document includes reference to the OpenAPI schema, YAML descriptions, and `kubectl` commands necessary for identifying and resolving any potential issues.